monday15/lounge-gtk-theme/README.md

   Option | Description
   --- | ---
-  gtk2-solid-menu | Use solid border for menus in gtk2 theme - highly recommended option for Xfce/Sway users, but looks bad in GNOME; can be true or false (default: false) icon-theme | Specify main icon theme for Lounge-aux (default: Adwaita) icons | Install Lounge-aux, can be true or false (default: true) shell-font | Specify font for gnome-shell theme (default: Roboto)
+  gtk2-solid-menu | Use solid border for menus in gtk2 theme - highly recommended option for Xfce/Sway users, but looks bad in GNOME.
+[Xfce screenshot with comparison](https://user-images.githubusercontent.com/42862490/54489243-230b9280-48cc-11e9-9191-7912a4ef328f.png), can be true or false (default: false) icon-theme | Specify main icon theme for Lounge-aux (default: Adwaita) icons | Install Lounge-aux, can be true or false (default: true) shell-font | Specify font for gnome-shell theme (default: Roboto)